-Each pair or group will need a Student Pack, one 'nitrate test tube', one 'phosphate test tube', a 'recording form' (this contains the colour chart to compare their kit colour change) and two pairs of gloves (one pair per student).
+Each pair or group is given one Student Pack, one 'nitrate test tube', one 'phosphate test tube', a 'recording form' (this contains the colour chart to compare their kit colour change) and two pairs of gloves (one pair per student).
 They will also need a watch or clock to time the colour development.